carteras/ucssc_public/Robotics and Mechatronics -  M/T2/morse code/readme.md

 In this challenge, you are asked to write your name in Morse code.

 There are two things you need to know to complete this.
-The combinations of dits and dots to make letters. https://en.wikipedia.org/wiki/Morse_code
+The combinations of dots and dashes to make letters. https://en.wikipedia.org/wiki/Morse_code

 The second thing, is you will need to create two new functions to define the space between letters and words.